Surprised despite trying everything you aren't able to get rid of dark spots?

 When we say the wrong face care routine, we mean not using the right technique and materials to clean your face.
 In particular, many people with hyperpigmentation use hot water to clean their faces.
 Some people also steam their faces regularly.

-These are the wrong face care routines you want to quit right away.
-Why is that so, you ask?
-Steaming the face or using hot water is detrimental to your skin when you have hyperpigmentation.
+These are the wrong face care routines you should quit right away because steaming the face or using hot water damages your skin when you have hyperpigmentation.

-This is because hot water or steam activates melanocyte cells in your skin, increasing the size of the hyperpigmentation patches or spots.
-Melanocyte cells are located in the epidermis part of the skin and produce melanin—the skin darkening pigment.
+Reason - Hot water or steam activates melanocyte cells in your skin, increasing the size of the hyperpigmentation patches or spots.
+Melanocyte cells are located in the epidermis part of the skin and produce melanin - the skin darkening pigment.

 Many people with hyperpigmentation fall prey to this bad habit.
 They go around using the wrong products because of inadequate research and background checks.
 It's one thing for manufacturers to praise a product and another for it to deliver.

-The people that suffer from this mistake believe so quickly.
-A few testimonials and product demonstrations aren't enough.
-You also want to ensure the reviews are authentic and that the manufacturer is what it says it is.
+- You shall ensure that the reviews are authentic and that the manufacturer is what it says it is.

-You also want to compare several sunscreen options before settling on one.
-In addition, you want to check product features, benefits, ingredients used, potential side effects, previous customer stories, and recommendations by top dermatologists.
+- Compare product labels, before settling on one.
+Check product features, benefits, ingredients used, potential side effects, previous customer stories, and recommendations by top dermatologists.

 3. Skimping or Skipping Sunscreen

 Using a dermatologist-recommended sunscreen to get rid of hyperpigmentation goes a long way to help end the condition.
+Sunscreen is a daily necessity because it helps to block UVA and UVB rays, helping keep your skin protected.
 However, the sun protection factor (SPF) is only as good as how you apply it.
-How do we mean?
+What do we mean?
 You could be asking.

+People make a lot of sunscreen mistakes.
 Many people don't follow the recommended number of times when applying sunscreen.
 Some skimp sunscreen while others skip applying it entirely.
-So what's the harm in doing this, you ask?

 4. Using the Wrong Sunscreen

 When shopping for sunscreen, you don't want to go for anything on the shelves.
 Also, if you're buying online, this shouldn't be any sunscreen that appears first on the search results.
-Instead, the right one should be compatible with your skin complexion.
-Some great ones you can try out are SPF 50, SPF 45, and SPF 30.
+Instead, the right one should be compatible with your skin type.

-In addition, you want to choose wisely between mineral and chemical sunscreen.
+You want to choose wisely between mineral and chemical sunscreen.
 Is there a significant difference between the two?
 You're probably wondering.
-Mineral-based sunscreen uses natural minerals like zinc oxide and titanium oxide to prevent sunburns.

 5. Using Harsh Facial Cleansers